kayx23/trakydeng.ca/content/blogs/2023-06-18--forwarded.md

 X-Forwarded-For: 192.168.0.7, 10.41.3.18, 10.172.238.178
 ```

-Or the new HTTP header field `Forwarded`, such as:
+Or the newer header field `Forwarded`, such as:

 ```
 Forwarded: for=192.168.0.7; by=10.41.3.18; by=10.172.238.178